 Major changes were made to the TAP program guidelines affecting awards to these students.
-New students must now show evidence of good academic standing by meeting program pursuit standards and reaching specific benchmarks in academic progress.
+New students must now show evidence of

 Academic Progress

 The regulations stipulate that in order to maintain TAP eligibility, students must meet the academic progress standard each award semester.
 This standard has two components: